someobserver/recurgence/meta-tools/est/index.md

 ---
 title: Epistemic Stress Testing
 permalink: /meta-tools/est/
+description: "A recursive methodology for adversarial interrogation of theoretical structures using language models as cognitive mirrors"
 layout: page
+created_date: 2025-05-23
+updated_date: 2025-05-30
 ---

 **Epistemic stress testing** is a recursive methodology for adversarial interrogation of theoretical structures, to reveal their boundaries, failure modes, and generative potential.
 Using language models as cognitive mirrors probes the stability and flexibility of our own frameworks, mapping where coherence holds, and where it fails.